lyellick/CodeAdvent/README.md

 # 🎄 Advent of Code 🎄
-Private repository for the yearly Advent of Code challenges in C#.
+Public repository for the yearly Advent of Code challenges in C#.

+`DateTime.Now.Year` is never pushed till the event is completed.